telerik/teststudio-docs/docs/getting-started/test-execution/test-lists-standalone.md

 ![Results][5]

-10.&nbsp; To view the test results, double click the test result entry in the Timeline view (*MyTestList* in this example).
+10.&nbsp; To view the detailed test list results, double click any of the test result entries in the Timeline view.

 ## Dynamic Test List ##